broxus/everscale-inpage-provider/docs/pages/index.md

 ## Table of Contents

-- provider: the main file that combines all modules into one library.
+- [provider](provider.md#Provider): the main file that combines all modules into one library.
-- api: describes the API class for sending requests to the server and interacting with the blockchain.
+- [provider-api](provider-api.md#provider-api): describes the API class for sending requests to the server and interacting with the blockchain.
-- models: defines the main data structures, such as transactions and smart contracts.
+- [models](models.md#models) : defines the main data structures, such as transactions and smart contracts.
-- contract: contains functionality for working with smart contracts, including their creation and submission.
+- [contract](contract.md#contract): contains functionality for working with smart contracts, including their creation and submission.
-- stream: implements functionality for working with transaction streams and events.
+- [stream](stream.md#stream): implements functionality for working with transaction streams and events.
-- utils: auxiliary functions and classes needed for library operation.
+- [utils](utils.md#utils): auxiliary functions and classes needed for library operation.